Millcreek Mall: Millcreek Marketplace

 Across the street from the Millcreek Mall, the land that was once woods has begun to experience a major change.
 On the land there are five restaurants; O'Charley's, Moe's Southwest Grill, Buffalo Wild Wings, Cheddar's Scratch Kitchen, and McDonald's, a SpringHill Suites hotel, PNC Bank, and a Verizon Wireless store.

 Giant Eagle opened a supermarket on the property on March 23, 2017.

 In popular media

-In 2025, Last Week Tonight with John Oliver briefly spoke of Millcreek Mall's resemblance to a firearm when viewed from above.

 On the popular children's television series Arthur, the mall in Elwood City is based on Millcreek Mall, stylized as Mill Creek Mall.